WHAT TO EXPECT

 What kind of church is Downham Baptist Church?

-We are group of people who have believed on Jesus Christ for salvation and forgiveness of sins.
+We are a group of people who have believed on Jesus Christ for salvation and forgiveness of sins.
 We desire to follow the teachings of the Bible and to share the gospel and love of Christ with the world.
 We are an autonomous church holding to historic Baptist principles.
 We believe in teaching the Bible verse by verse.
 We believe in worshipping God through music, singing a mixture of hymns and choruses.
 We strive to make everyone who attends or visits with us feel welcome and comfortable.
 You can find out more about what we believe here.

 When are services?